lanceman2/quickstream/README.md

 the need for threads that do a lot of sleeping, whereby eliminating lots of system calls, and also eliminating inter thread contention, at runtime.
 Put another way, quickstream will run less threads and keep the threads busier by letting them migrate among the block modules.
+Yes, we knew you'd ask: "what about locking down cores to threads".
+You have the option using the same code and interfaces to set thread cpu affinity.
+The interface to adjusting thread cpu affinity is at the end user and the block assembler level; block writers are discouraged from setting thread cpu affinity, but there nothing to stop it if there is a driving need.

 ## Pass-through buffers